BlueBrain/placement-algorithm/doc/source/index.rst

 Each element should have ``mtype`` attribute with the associated mtype (or `|`-separated list of mtypes).
 No mtype can appear in more than one ``<mtype_rule_set>``.

-It is expected that mtype rules are interval overlap rules.
+Usually mtype rules are interval overlap rules.

 Rule IDs should be unique within mtype rule set, and should not overlap with global rule IDs.